apache/tvm-rfcs/rfcs/0050-roadmaps.md

 Roadmaps are defined using [GitHub Projects](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects) and can include GitHub Issues, Pull Requests, and simple note cards.
-Maintainers should strive to place mainly **GitHub Issues** in Roadmaps to make it possible for the community to learn more about ongoing work and reduce triage burden.
+Maintainers should strive to place mainly **GitHub Issues** in roadmaps to make it possible for the community to learn more about ongoing work and reduce triage burden.

 Each item on a roadmap is intended to track one of these community processes: